leske42/Foundations/UB/README.md

     - while pointing one past an array's end (see `end` iterator in C++) is allowed, **dereferencing** such a pointer is UB
 - An array subscript (like `ptr[10]`) is **out of range**, even if an object is apparently accessible with the given subscript
     - this is quite similar to the previous example, because the definition of `[]` (the *subscript operator*) is that `ptr[x]` is identical to `*(ptr + x)`.
-- Converting (casting) a pointer to other than an integer or pointer type

 **Variadic functions (ft_printf)**
 -  The `va_arg` macro is invoked when there is **no** actual **next argument**, or with a specified **type that is not compatible** with the promoted type of the actual next argument